 Rancher and enviropreneur Jeff Lazslo forged partnerships with public and private funders to restore a huge wetland that now flourishes with fish, wildlife, and plants.

 In the Wall Street Journal, Gary Libecap and Robert Glennon discuss the West's outdated water laws.
 A policy overhaul, they argue, would allow efficient water markets and reward conservation.

-Enviropreneur Danielle Fisher (Alumni 2013) is the owner and founder of Crazy Mountain Grass Fed Beef, LLC in Bozeman, Montana.
+Enviropreneur Danielle Nicholas (Alumni 2013) is the owner and founder of Crazy Mountain Grass Fed Beef, LLC in Bozeman, Montana.
 She came to PERC with the aim to market grass fed beef as the sum of all its parts with the concept: "terroir of beef."
 In this video she introduces herself and her...

 President Obama recently proposed a federal strategy to promote honey bee health.
 But an economic perspective may provide some lessons for the government task force.